sheffield-supernova/phy319_blog/_posts/2020-02-19-reading-fitsfile.md

   hdu.info() #prints out basic information about the header (78 entries)
             #and the image (1092 x 736 pixels)
 {% endhighlight %}
-For pt5m there is only on set of "header + image", which means it is given the number 0 (if there were more, they would be numbered 1, 2, and so on).
+For pt5m there is only one set of "header + image", which means it is given the number 0 (if there were more, they would be numbered 1, 2, and so on).
 To get the information that is in the header: